Skip to content

 XII.2 · The Affective Structure of Collective Lucidity

-Appendix B.11 demonstrates that obscuration can be a Nash equilibrium: when the majority remains silent, the cost of speaking out is prohibitively high.
-Breaking this equilibrium requires crossing a tipping point \(p^*\): when enough agents choose lucidity, the equilibrium flips.
-But this mathematical model, while precise, is affectively incomplete.
-It tells us that the tipping point exists; it does not tell us what makes agents willing to cross it.
+Appendix B.11 shows that obscuration can become a Nash equilibrium: when the majority stays silent, the cost of speaking out grows prohibitive.
+Breaking it requires crossing a tipping point \(p^*\).
+But that mathematical threshold, precise as it is, is affectively incomplete: it tells us the tipping point exists, not what makes agents willing to cross it.
+The answer lies in the affective structure of courage and trust.

 XII.3 · Nine Political Affects